NuNetwork/documentation/_kb/nu-raspberry-minting.md

 Now you can use data-feeds to configure your vote, so everytime you mint a new block, you will participate to Nu democratic process.
 You have also the option to manually configure votes via CLI, but is not reccomended.

 After you [created your own datafeed](https://docs.nubits.com/hosting-a-data-feed/) or chose to an [existing datafeed](https://discuss.nubits.com/c/nushares/data-feeds), this tutorial will teach you how to [use data feeds from the daemon](https://docs.nubits.com/using-a-data-feed/#using-data-feeds-from-the-daemon).
-To subscribe to Cybnate's data feed, for example , you can use the following command :
+For example, to subscribe to[Cybnate's data feed](https://discuss.nubits.com/t/cybnates-datafeed-beta/1310) you can use the following command :

 - `$  nud setdatafeed https://raw.githubusercontent.com/Cybnate/NuNet-datafeed/master/Cybnate-datafeed.json https://raw.githubusercontent.com/Cybnate/NuNet-datafeed/master/Cybnate-datafeed.txt ShTrp9wbgnhZudk4eYXtBtcMyeBziGzUpc`